datastorm-open/shinymanager/custom_README.md

       }
     }
   })

-The package works with two databases: keys_database.sqlite and shiny_users.sqlite, both located in base-data/database.
+The package works with two databases keys_database.sqlite and shiny_users.sqlite, both located in base-data/database.
 In keys_database, sensitive data is stored encrypted with a master key.
 In shiny_users, users are created, with the master key encrypted for each user using their password and stored in the database.

 keys_database has the following columns: